sulbasnet/weather-checker/README.md

 # 🌦 Weather Checker (Python)

-A simple Python program that displays real-time weather information for any city using the [OpenWeatherMap API](https://openweathermap.org/api).
+A simple Python program that displays real-time weather information for any city.

 ---